OpenBB-finance/backend-for-terminal-pro/README.md

 # Backend template for the OpenBB Terminal Pro

 Spinning up an OpenBB API is a versatile way to host your data and integrate it into widgets.
 Whether hosted internally or externally, this method provides a standardized API structure that Pro widgets can effortlessly connect to.
 While this repository is an example using Python FastAPI - this same structure can be used to achieve any language-agnostic approach.

-The Main tenants are :
+The Main tenants are:

-1. Data returned should be in json non-nested format.
+1. Data returned should be in JSON non-nested format.

 Example :